DHRI-Curriculum/NLTK_DHRI/lessons.md

 `Sorted` + `set` should give us a list of list of all the words in *Moby Dick* in alphabetical order, but we only want to see the first ones.
 Notice how there are some words we wouldn't have expected, such as 'abandon', 'abandoned', 'abandonedly', and 'abandonment'.
 This process is far from perfect, but it is useful.
 However, depending on your goal, a different process, like `stemming` might be better.

+## Evaluation

+Check all sentences below that are correct:

+- Stemming and Lemmatizing are different forms of reducing word variations to their roots.

+- `sorted(set(list_of_strings))` returns the unique items of `list_of_strings` in alphabetical order.

 # Data cleaning: Stemming Words

 The code to implement this and view the output is below: